 1 Overall description

-SA5 wishes to thank TM Forum for the liaisons “AN LS22: 0001 TM Forum, AN team Response, to liaison S5”.
-We totally agree that we can continue progressing with MSDO meetings on January 14th but we also agree that we need to start with meetings between individual SDOs, which is also expressed by TM Forum in liaison: “Multi-SDO Autonomous Networks Liaison: Intent Management documents for information and feedback”.
+SA5 would like to thank TM Forum for the liaisons “AN LS22: 0001 TM Forum, AN team Response, to liaison S5”.
+We agree that we can progress with MSDO meetings as well as starting with meetings between individual SDOs.

-At the individual TM-Forum / 3GPP meeting we can focus on removing obstacles if any exist between these two SDOs in order to adapt definitions made by TM Forum in IG1230 and IG1253 suit of documents.
+At the individual TM-Forum / 3GPP meeting we can share experience from both groups and try to align intent work including concept, models etc..

 This is a proposed agenda for the meetings:

+Share views on intent concept, model progress from both groups

-Benefits from Model federation and obstacles: open discussion
+Open discussion on benefits from Model federation and obstacles

 Division of responsibilities and eliminating dependencies